Learn how to invest in Redwood Materials stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 Redwood Materials is a sustainable materials company laying the groundwork for the next generation of vehicle and electronics battery recycling.

-As electric-powered vehicle consumption grows, the amount batteries reaching their end-of-life will keep growing.
+As electric-powered vehicle consumption grows, the number of batteries reaching their end-of-life will keep growing.

 Electric vehicle battery components will maintain much of their raw material value when the cars drive their last mile.